sanger-tol/ascc/README.md

 ## Usage

+The pipeline uses a YAML file to specify the input file paths and parameters.
+A description of the YAML file contents is [here](./docs/usage.md).

 > **Note**
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
 > to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)